anandpuntambekar/Binary_Image_Classiff_cats_dogs/README.md

-# This Program performs Binary Image Classification  &middot;
+# Binary Image Classification - Cats vs Dogs &middot;
-> It follows a similar structure as one demonstrated in fastai courses and classifies images as cats or dogs
+> The program follows a similar structure as one demonstrated in fastai courses and classifies images as cats or dogs

 The Project provides a step by step method to classify images in two categories and goes deeper into understanding parameters such as learning rate to improve the accuracy of the models developed.
 The project is an attempt to the Kaggle competition for Cats vs Dogs